High Peaks

 artwork by Blane de St Croix

-Acrylic paint, vinyl paste, wood and foam armature, poplar with white stain.
+Acrylic paint, vinyl paste, wood and foam armature, recycled polyester battens.

 Associated projects: Research: Himalayas, Nomadic Landscape, Pyramiden/ Permafrost